mntnr/audit-templates/README.md

 ## Usage

 Provide `audit-templates` with a GitHub repository in the form of `user/reponame` in order to have it print out a template for you.
-You can also specify where you want it to be breated.
+You can also specify where you want it to be created.

 ```sh
 $ audit-templates mntnr/audit-templates